nuxeo/nuxeo-studio-community-cookbook/README.md

 <img src="nuxeo-logo.png" align="right" />

-# Nuxeo Studio Custom Elements
+# Nuxeo Studio Community Cookbook

 This repository aims at helping the Nuxeo Community to enrich Nuxeo Studio projects.
 It provides a list of features and visual elements ready to be copy-pasted.
 The modules are for **LTS 2019**: